openshift/training/beta-1-setup.md

 (Screen, Tmux).

 ## Setting Up the Environment
+### DNS
+You will need to have a wildcard for a DNS zone resolve, ultimately, to the IP address of the OpenShift router.
+For now, make sure you point this zone to one of the IP addresses of your node VMs and use a low TTL.
+We will adjust the IP later.

+For example:

+    *.cloudapps.erikjacobs.com.
+300 IN  A 192.168.133.4

 ### Each VM

 Each of the virtual machines should have 4+ GB of memory and the following